Andreyy96/final-project/README.md

 ## Env File

-- all configurations are in the main folder in the .env file
+- all configurations are in the main folder in the backend/.env file

-## Problems

-- eslint and husky do not work

 ## Running the app